Flexible constraint satisfiability and a problem in semigroup theory: -robust positive 1-in-3SAT and separability.

-Observation (IV), will follow immediately from Observation (I) unless both $(w\vee x\vee y)$ and $(x\vee y\vee z)$ are clauses in the instance.
-But then Observation (II) shows that these clauses must be identical (up to a permutation of the position of variables in the clause), so that $w=z$.
-Then any 1-in-3 satisfying truth assignment with $\nu(z)=1$ yields $\nu(w),\nu(x),\nu(y),\nu(z)$ equal to $1,0,0,1$.
+{Observation (III) will follow immediately from Observation (II) unless both $(w\vee x\vee y)$ and $(x\vee y\vee z)$ are clauses in $I_4$.
+But then Observation (I) shows that these clauses must be identical (up to a permutation of the position of variables in the clause), so that $w=z$ and we have $|\{w,x,y,z\}|\leq 3$.}